zadata/mqtt_clients_demo/http-api/http-api.md

 ```
 200 OK - message is in response body
 202 Accepted - message is accepted by server
+404 Not Found - in case if there are no retain value for specified topic
 429 Too Many Requests (RFC 6585) - message is throttled by server, need to publish again later
 412 Precondition failed - invalid request.
 Use verbose=1 in order to get detailed error
 413 Request Entity Too Large  -  message is too big (according to parameter)